yisheng90/the-exploding-kitten/README.md

 * Draw From Bottom: Draw a card from the bottom of Draw Pile.
 * Defuse: Save yourself from exploding.

+## Deployment

+This app is deployed on https://theexplodingkittens.herokuapp.com/

 ## Disclaimer

 This application is built for programming practice purposes only.